Stylelint Plugin Configuration: Enforcing Token-Only Values at the Lint Stage

 Architectural Foundation for Token Linting

 At the architectural level, Stylelint operates on a PostCSS AST (Abstract Syntax Tree).
 When a stylesheet is ingested, the parser tokenizes declarations, at-rules, and selectors into a traversable node graph.
 Token-aware plugins intercept Declaration nodes, extract the prop and value properties, and validate them against a centralized design token manifest.
-This AST-driven approach enables framework-agnostic enforcement, ensuring that whether your stack relies on vanilla CSS, CSS-in-JS, or preprocessor outputs, the linting boundary remains consistent.
+This AST-driven approach enables framework-agnostic enforcement: whether your stack relies on vanilla CSS, CSS-in-JS, or preprocessor outputs, the linting boundary remains consistent.

 Baseline configuration scaffolding should prioritize deterministic resolution.
 Avoid global overrides that bypass the cascade; instead, leverage Stylelint’s ignoreFiles and files directives to scope validation strictly to design system entry points and component libraries.
 This prevents false positives in legacy codebases while maintaining strict compliance in active development zones.